-- Tables and table headings should be located within the body of the manuscript and all tables should be referred to within the results section.
+Tables and table headings should be located within the body of the manuscript and all tables should be referenced within the results section.

-- Simplify the information as much as possible, keeping the number of columns to a minimum and avoid merged cells as much as possible.
+Simplify the information as much as possible, keeping the number of columns to a minimum and avoid merged cells as much as possible.

 If acronyms are used these should be explained in a footnote.

-- A short summary of each table should be included to satisfy government accessibility requirements (see section on accessibility requirements).
+A short summary of each table should be included to satisfy government accessibility requirements.

-A short summary should be included to satisfy government accessibility requirements (see accessibility requirements).
+A long text description should be included to satisfy government accessibility requirements (refer to Web accessibility requirements).

-- Each figure should be created on a separate worksheet rather than as an object in the datasheet (use the ‘as new sheet’ option for chart location).
+- Each figure should be created as a separate worksheet rather than as an object in the datasheet (use the ‘as new sheet’ option for chart location).

 - The numerical data used to create each figure must be included on a separate worksheet.

 - Worksheets should be appropriately titled to distinguish each graph (e.g. Figure 1, Figure 2; Figure 1 data, Figure 2 data).

 - Do not include the graph heading on the Excel worksheet.

-- Electronic copies of maps should be saved in Adobe Photoshop, or similar graphic software in one of the following graphic formats (in preferential order): PSD, TIFF, EPS, or GIF.
+Electronic copies should be saved in Adobe Photoshop, or similar graphic software in one of the following graphic formats (in preferential order):

 - a short summary of any tables

-- a long text description of any maps, flowcharts, or other images.
-For thermal maps showing disease rates by statistical location, a data table may be a preferred alternative.
+- a long text description of any figures, maps, flowcharts, or other images.
+For thermal maps showing disease rates by statistical location or complex figures, a data table may be a preferred alternative.

 Further information about WCAG 2.0 is available from the Australian Government Information Management Office (http://www.finance.gov.au/agict/)